This example builds a machine learning model to classify size measurements for adult foraging penguins near Palmer Station, Antarctica.

 Inputs-targets correlations

-Here, the most correlated variables with penguin species are date_egg, culmen_depth_mm, delta_13_C and delta_15_N.
+Here, the most correlated variables with penguin species are date_egg, culmen_depth_mm, delta_13_C, and delta_15_N.

 3. Neural network